-If either parent has primary physical custody and the other has a fairly standard visitation schedule (alternating weekends and holidays, some vacation time, and possibly some additional short visits), you can estimate the noncustodial parent's child support obligation by reviewing the guidelines and completing the included Worksheet (Form CCSG-1).
-The guidelines are fairly complicated, so if you find yourself having trouble wading through all of the calculations, you should contact an attorney for help.
+If either parent has primary physical custody, and the other parent has a fairly standard visitation schedule (alternating weekends and holidays, plus some vacation time and additional short visits), you can estimate the noncustodial parent's child support obligation by reviewing the guidelines and completing the Worksheet for the Connecticut Child Support and Arrearage Guidelines.
+(Conn.
+Agencies Regs. § 46b-215a-6 (2023).)

-Guideline child support is based on the combined net income—gross income minus allowable deductions—of both parents.
-Gross income includes most types of earned or unearned income.
-Common examples are wages, commissions, self-employment income, bonuses, dividend or interest income, rent, worker’s compensation or unemployment insurance benefits, and pension or retirement benefits.
-It doesn't include child support a parent receives for children from other relationships, public assistance, or Supplemental Security Income.
 The guidelines include a complete definition of gross income.
+Generally, it includes most types of earned or unearned income, such as wages, commissions, self-employment income, bonuses, dividend or interest income, rent, workers' compensation or unemployment insurance benefits, and pension or retirement benefits.
+But gross income doesn't include child support a parent receives for children from other relationships, public assistance, or Supplemental Security Income.

 If a child is receiving social security dependency benefits on the earnings record of a noncustodial parent, you should subtract the weekly benefit amount from the support obligation.

-After determining the basic child support obligation, you can use the Worksheet to calculate adjustments for unreimbursed medical expenses, necessary child care, and payment of support arrearages.
-These items are pro-rated on the basis of the parent’s “net disposable incomes"—the money they each have available to spend.
+After determining the basic child support obligation, you can use the worksheet to calculate adjustments for unreimbursed medical expenses, necessary child care, and payment of support arrearages.
+These items are pro-rated on the basis of the parents' "net disposable incomes"—the money they each have available to spend.

-A court will sometimes reduce the non-custodial parent's payment in a shared custody arrangement, but only if the parenting arrangement actually changes the way the parents divide expenses.
+A court will sometimes reduce the noncustodial parent's payment in a shared custody arrangement, but only if the parenting arrangement actually changes the way the parents divide expenses.
 In other words, if the parents share time almost equally, but the custodial parent still pays for the majority of child-related expenses, the court won't order a reduction.
 The reduction also can't be so much that the custodial parent won't have enough money left to meet the child's basic needs.